vuestorefront/vue-storefront/doc/Installing on Linux and MacOS.md

 yarn dev
 ```

-After all these steps you should be able to use the application!
+After all these steps you should be able to use the API application!

 You can check if everything works just fine by executing the following command:
 ```